In this update: Engine and tail cone installed; Parachute canisters

 Tail cone reunited with the fuselage

-Time lapse of engine installation
+Time-lapse video of engine installation

 Jason Mitchell levels the Eagle so we can slide the engine into the car

-Parachute cans are now welded
+The parachute canisters are now welded

 Beautiful welds by David Martinson and Central Welding Supply